UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/Introduction.md

 - It is often the case that the ViewModel instantiates the Model
 - The link between them may be limited to the ViewModel calling synchronous (public) APIs on the Model and handling any returned values.
-    - If the returned values result in changea to any bounded properties in the ViewModel, then the UI may be automatically updated.
+    - If the returned values result in changes being applied to any bounded properties in the ViewModel, then the UI may be automatically updated.
 - The ViewModel can also invoke Asynchronous methods on the Model - the call-back is typically performed using .NET events

-Ok, that's a lot of stuff and I suspect it does not yet hold much meaning until you see it in practise.
+Ok, that's a lot of stuff and I suspect it does not yet hold much meaning until you see it in practice.
 For this, we need a simple example to illustrate all the key points.

 # The "Wise Sayings" Application